The 13 Best Things Rich Retirees Do

 Profit and prosper with the best of expert advice - straight to your e-mail.

-1. Rich retirees understand money vs. wealth
+1. Rich retirees understand money vs wealth

-According to Merriam-Webster, wealth is an abundance of valuable material possessions or resources.
-While true in one respect, wealth goes beyond the accumulation of money.
 While wealth and money are often used interchangeably, money essentially refers to the assets you have on hand, such as cash, property and investments.
-It is tangible and is generally measured by taking the market value of all intangible and tangible assets you own and subtracting outstanding debts.
+It's tangible and is generally measured by taking the market value of all intangible and tangible assets you own and subtracting outstanding debts.

 On the other hand, wealth is also a measure of an individual's overall abundance and prosperity, which includes knowledge, skills and relationships.
 While money contributes to wealth, it extends far beyond possessions and cash to include a sense of fulfillment and well-being in retirement.